Kim Jong Un's wife afforded new level of respect in North Korean media

 In writing up Ri's Saturday visit to a performance by the visiting National Ballet of China, the state media outlet was reporting on an event that Ri attended without being accompanied by her husband, something that is without precedent.
 During the visit she appears to have met the head of China's Communist Party's International Department.

-Kim also visited the Chinese troupe on Monday -- the second international group of musicians to visit Pyongyang, following a South Korean delegation of pop stars earlier in April.
+Kim also visited the Chinese troupe on Monday -- the second international group of musicians to visit Pyongyang in recent months, following a South Korean delegation of pop stars earlier in April.

 Diplomatic thaw